lkilcommons/geospacepy-lite/README.md

 ### How do I get set up? ###

 * Clone the repository
-* Edit 'geospacepy_config.py' to paths appropriate for your filesystem (this determines where omnireader will download data to, among other things)
 * `python setup.py install`
 * `import geospacepy` into your code